toukmed/star-wars-front/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Graphql client

-The graphql client used to process request is Apollo client (https://www.apollographql.com/docs/)